tushardobhal/pupil/custom/readme.txt

 - Then start both the processes of both glasses by running the following command in separate kernel - python3 main.py
 Next, in the pupi labs' 'world frame' that is started second, change it's port number to 50021.
 The code assumes the ports to be 50020 and 50021.
 Once all 3 programs are up, we can see the world frames and the pupil dots with the objects' bounding boxes.

+Running the Android App and Listener -

+1. Launch the app called PushButton.
+2. To launch the receiver, go to ~/gaze_glasses/MQReceiver
+3. Launch ./start.sh to start the MQReceiver, ./stop.sh to stop it
+4. The logs are stored in console.log.
+The application is started when the following log is printed - 2018-14-11 23:14:12.638 [main] INFO  com.ece.ucsd.rabbitmq.Receiver - Connecting to RabbitMQ server - amqp://vgocndla:xP3XY98IZenywMYEVGcg3TDl-Hqie-h6@otter.rmq.cloudamqp.com/vgocndla
+	2018-14-11 23:14:12.858 [main] INFO  com.ece.ucsd.rabbitmq.Receiver - Listener started.
+Waiting for messages...